ltelab/disdrodb/docs/source/data.rst

    directory.
 We recommend you to copy-paste an existing issue YAML file to get the correct structure.

-6. Test that the integration of your new dataset functions by deleting your data locally and re-fetching it through the process detailed above.
+6. Commit your changes and push your branch to GitHub.

-7. Commit your changes and push your branch to GitHub.
+7. Test that the integration of your new dataset functions by deleting your data locally and re-fetching it through the process detailed above.

 8. `Create a pull
    request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`__,
    and wait for a maintainer to accept it!

 9. If you struggle with this process, don’t hesitate to raise an `issue <https://github.com/ltelab/disdrodb-data/issues/new/choose>`__ so we can help!

 How to download raw data locally ?
 --------------------------------------

-Prerequisite: You have already set up the folder hierarchy as described above.
+Prerequisite: First clone the disdrodb-data repository as described above to get the folder structure, metadatas and issues.

 Objective: You would like to download the raw data referenced in some metadata ``<station_name>.yml`` file.